KENVIN FORM MARTIAL ARTS ACADEMY INSTRUCTOR SPOTLIGHT

 In addition to Kenvin Form Tae Kwon Do, Mr. Hornung has five years’ experience in Aikido, training directly under Sensei Yukio Utada, 7th Degree Black Belt, in Philadelphia in the original Yoshinkan style of Aikido.
 Mr. Hornung has also studied Aikijitsu, Jiu Jitsu for many years.

 While in college, Mr. Hornung was president of the Aikido/Jiu Jitsu Grappling Club and began teaching those arts, in addition to teaching a number of Women’s Self Defense and Rape Aggression Defense courses on campus at the request of the student government, faculty and administration.
 Mr. Hornung has taught Women’s Basic Self Defense courses many times over the years.
-Mr. Hornung has also been a guest speaker at youth group events, driving schools, churches and has been featured on local radio, speaking on various self-defense topics and issues, women’s self-defense, child protection and martial arts in general.
+Mr. Hornung has also been a guest speaker at youth group events, driving schools, churches and has been featured on local radio and as a guest on podcasts, speaking on various self-defense topics and issues, women’s self-defense, child protection and martial arts in general.

 Mr. Hornung teaches a Mixed Martial Arts (MMA) style curriculum, combining traditional Tae Kwon Do with Jiu Jitsu, Aikido, Aikijitsu, and Boxing.
 All aspect personal defense is taught—standing, clinch, and ground fighting.
 The curriculum features striking techniques, escapes, submissions, joint locks and controls, throws, sweeps and other techniques, with an emphasis on proper position, technique, balance and leverage instead of simple strength vs. strength.
 Mr. Hornung also developed a teaching approach called “Training the Brain” which emphasizes the building of awareness and providing specific tools and teaching for understanding types of violence, types of predators, predator tactics, reading people and environments, and appropriate approaches for threat detection, avoidance, and evasion.
 He teaches the Training the Brain curriculum in the corporate world as well, educating companies and employees on safety and awareness in the workplace, while traveling, and at home.

 In addition to teaching and continuing to train in the martial arts, Mr. Hornung has many other interests and hobbies.
 Mr. Hornung and his family have had a passion for homeless ministry work for a number of years, and have served at the Nashua Rescue Mission in Nashua, NH, the Dream Center in Buffalo, NY, and Roland’s House in San Antonio, TX.